 Since its launch in September of 2018, MIRROR's has changed the concept of in-home fitness and was recently heralded as one of the top inventions of 2018 by TIME Magazine.
 With Putnam at the helm, MIRROR has raised $38M in funding and is backed by some of NYC's top investors including Primary Venture Partners, Lerer Hippeau, and Brainchild Holdings.

 You may have also caught MIRROR's television commercial which aired during the Super Bowl.

-An exclusive offer just for AlleyWatch readers — for only $5.00 you’ll get your .nyc domain + Weebly website builder.
+An exclusive offer just for AlleyWatch readers – get your domain + website builder for only $5.00

 Women who wear size 14+ in the United States comprises over two-thirds of the population yet only account for approximately 16% of the total spending on clothing for women.
 Nadia Boujarwah recognized this divergence as a massive opportunity early and launched Dia&Co with Harvard Business School classmate Lydia Gilbert in 2014.

 Initially started as a subscription box service that provides curated plus-size fashion items, the company has now developed a portfolio of its own brands along with a la carte options on sold through the company's website.
 This all came to fruition as a result of Boujarwah's own personal frustration in shopping for clothing and the lack of stylish options available in numerous phases of her life; whether she was shopping for a prom dress, working in investment banking, or while at Harvard.